jclehner/bcm2-utils/FORMAT.md

 by `2`, so after the first write, it's `0xfff0` (`-16`), then `0xffe0` (`-32`), and
 so on.

-The offset of the most recently written settings data is also determined by this "bitmask", using the following formula:
+The offset of the active settings data is also determined by this "bitmask", using the following formula:

 ```